Canadian Football League: Canada

 The public broadcaster CBC Television, which held a monopoly on Canadian television until 1961, held Canadian professional football broadcast rights beginning the year of its debut, 1952.
 The private, commercial CTV network was created in 1961 in part because Toronto businessman John W. H. Bassett had won the television rights to the Eastern Football Conference, and needed an outlet to air the games.
 From 1962 through 1986, CBC and CTV shared CFL broadcasting rights.
 They split playoff games and simulcast the Grey Cup.
 In 1962, 1965, 1967, 1968 and 1970, CTV commentators were used for the dual network telecast, while in 1963, 1964, 1966 and 1969, the CBC's announcers were provided.
 From 1971 through 1986, one network's crew called the first half while the other called the other half.
 After the 1986 season, CTV dropped coverage of the CFL and the Grey Cup.
-From 1987 through 1990, the CFL operated its own syndicated network, CFN.
+From 1987 through 1990, the CFL operated its own syndicated network, the CFN.
 Like CTV, CFN split playoff games with CBC.
 However, CFN had completely separate coverage of the Grey Cup, utilizing its own production and commentators.
 From 1991 to 2007, all post-season games had been exclusively on CBC; beginning in 2008, the Grey Cup and all other CFL games are exclusive to cable TV on TSN, although the cable provider reserves the right to move the game to sister network CTV (from 2008 to 2023, it had never done so, opting to broadcast that Sunday's NFL games on CTV instead.)